beeware/briefcase/docs/en/reference/env_management/uv.md

 ## Prerequisites

-To use uv as the environment manager in your application, the `uv` binary must be available on your path.
+To use uv as the environment manager in your application, the `uv` binary must be available on your PATH.
 It can be installed using any of the [installation methods described in the uv documentation](https://docs.astral.sh/uv/getting-started/installation/).

 ## Configuration